Auricular Chakra Balancing

 Lastly we include a new unit which is a practical treatment protocol specifically aimed at helping clients with stress.
 It is based on scientific research into neuropeptides and how the mind and body are integrated and therefore how the mind impacts on our health.
 Graduates are encouraged to return to class and revisit any days that they need to refresh.

 So the Level 5 course is very comprehensive and is not for the feint hearted or those who haven’t got the time to immerse themselves in reflexology for a year or more.
 In which case a good, well regulated Level 3 course run by an experienced tutor is the alternative.
 It really is best to find the course that suits you, your style of learning, a tutor you feel comfortable with and think carefully about the amount of time and commitment you are able to devote to learning.

 The course now attracts many people from healthcare backgrounds such as nurses and midwives.
 One midwife had 75% of her course paid for and is now employed as a Reflexology Birthing Midwife where she uses her skills to induce labour and support throughout labour.
-Another learner from a medical background has had her whole course funded by her NHS trust.
-I also have several reflexologists on the course who have trained to level 3 but didn’t feel confident to practice or knew that they were missing something.
+Other learner from medical backgrounds have had their whole course funded by their NHS trust.
+I also have several reflexologists on the course who have trained to level 3 but didn’t feel confident to practise or knew that they were missing something.

 One graduate was running a very successful beauty therapy business and had a Level 3 in reflexology.
 Reflexology constituted 12% of her business, within a year of retraining to Level 5 it grew to over 70%.